 3. Lagoa das Furnas and Caldeiras das Furnas

-You can visit Lagoa das Furnas and Caldeiras before or after a good meal in Vila das Furnas.
-If you want to visit the lagoon, you have to pay 0,50€ per person.
-But it’s not all – you will have to pay parking ticket as well (0,15€ every 20 minutes).
+You can visit Lagoa das Furnas and Caldeiras das Furnas before or after having a good meal in Furnas.
+If you want to visit Caldeira das Furnas, you’ll have to pay a symbolic amount.

-4. Terra Nostra Park
+4. Parque Terra Nostra

 5. Poça da Dona Beija

-In comparisson to Terra Nostra Park, this place is better because of its opening hours (until 23h) and the price (3€).
+In comparison to Terra Nostra Park, this place is better because it closes later (23h) and the price is cheaper.